clandrew/wormhole/README.md

 This is a port of that sample.
 Some details are described more [in this blog post](http://cml-a.com/content/).
 It's similar to the 'img' demo posted [here](https://github.com/clandrew/fnxapp/), except the palette is updated every frame.

-Like the 'img' sample, you'll find there are two versions: a C256-based Vicky II one and an F256-based TinyVicky one.
+There are two versions of the demo: a C256-based Vicky II one and an F256-based TinyVicky one.

 How to use the TinyVicky 'bin' version:
   * Use an F256 system with a 65816-based CPU.